-For drinking turn up County Road for a pint at the Meadows Notts County Social Club if county are away from home (cheap booze) and then go up to the next junction and walk across via Lady Bay Bridge and then take the steps down to the Trent River and amble to the ground.
+Brian Clough Stand For drinking turn up County Road for a pint at the Meadows Notts County Social Club if county is away from home (cheap booze) and then go up to the next junction and walk across via Lady Bay Bridge and then take the steps down to the Trent River and amble to the ground.
 The Nottingham Rowing Club beside the ground welcomes all away fans and neutrals for a small fee but its only 20 yards from the ground.

-If you want a pub in the centre of Town then the Company Inn just of Canal Street at Castle Wharf good food and a section of real ale just come out of the station turn left walk up Carrington Road then take a left walk down the canal takes the bridge and walk up to the pub.
-Ye old trip To Jerusalem pub in Brewhouse Yard Castle Road, is one of England's oldest pubs Great little old pub nice good food the staff very helpful dinner is really nice.
+Trent End (Dan) If you want a pub in the centre of Town then the Company Inn just of Canal Street at Castle Wharf good food and a section of real ale just come out of the station turn left walk up Carrington Road then take a left walk down the canal takes the bridge and walk up to the pub.
+The visit to Ye old trip To Jerusalem pub in Brewhouse Yard Castle Road, is one of England's oldest pubs Great little old pub nice good food the staff very helpful dinner is really nice.
 There are lots to see while you're there and it as a good selection of beers and wines.
-Driving Directions Page 60 Page 60